Men in Black 3 (soundtrack)

-Men in Black 3 (Original Motion Picture Soundtrack) (Note: also marketed and released as MIB³ (Original Motion Picture Soundtrack)) is the score soundtrack to the 2012 film Men in Black 3, the third and final instalment in the Men in Black franchise as well as in the original trilogy and a sequel to Men in Black II (2002), starring Will Smith, Tommy Lee Jones and Josh Brolin.
+Men in Black 3 (Original Motion Picture Soundtrack) (Note: also marketed and released as MIB³ (Original Motion Picture Soundtrack)) is the score soundtrack to the 2012 film Men in Black 3, the third film in the Men in Black franchise and a sequel to Men in Black II (2002), starring Will Smith, Tommy Lee Jones and Josh Brolin.
 The film's musical score is composed by Danny Elfman and released through Sony Classical Records on May 29, 2012, four days after the film.

 Background

 As with the previous instalments, Danny Elfman composed the score for Men in Black 3.
 Elfman utilized the musical ideas from the predecessors and used predominantly orchestral elements in the score, which was being transitioned to electronic and rock music along with the choir elements being provided in the finale.
 The score was recorded at Sony Scoring Stage and Elfman's Studio Della Morte.
 Sony Classical Records released the film's soundtrack consisting of Elfman's score, on May 29 in CDs.